mmistakes/minimal-mistakes/_docs/05-configuration.md

 If you care at all about performance (and really who doesn't) compressing the HTML files generated by Jekyll is a good thing to do.

-Now if you're hosting with GitHub Pages there aren't many options afforded to you unless commit compiled files to your repo instead.
-Thankfully there is some Liquid wizardry you can use to strip whitespace and comments.
+If you're hosting with GitHub Pages there aren't many options afforded to you for optimizing the HTML Jekyll generates.
+Thankfully there is some Liquid wizardry you can use to strip whitespace and comments to reduce file size.

-There's a variety of configurations and cavets to using the `compress` layout, so be sure to read through the [documentation](http://jch.penibelst.de/) if you decide to make changes to anything, but here's the settings I've found work well:
+There's a variety of configurations and cavets to using the `compress` layout, so be sure to read through the [documentation](http://jch.penibelst.de/) if you decide to make change the defaults set in the theme's `_config.yml`.

 ```yaml
 compress_html: